mveril/QUESTDB_website/README.md

 ```

 Now you can use your browser to  navigate to the website using the URL
-given by Hugo in your terminal (usually http://localhost:1313)
+given by Hugo in your terminal (http://localhost:1313/QUESTDB_website/)

 ## The QUEST database